 Accelerated Exploration

-OZ Minerals, an Australian mining company partnered with Unearthed Solutions, a company specializing in hackathons and innovation challenges.
-OZ Minerals recognized the need to accelerate the process of identifying potential mineral deposits.
-In collaboration with Unearthed Solutions, they organized an "Explorer Challenge" – a hackathon-style event that invited data scientists, geologists, and innovators from around the world to analyze geological and geophysical data provided by OZ Minerals.
+Together with Unearthed Solutions, a company which is a specialist in hackathons and innovation challenges, OZ Minerals, a mining company from Australia partnered.
+While OZ Minerals had the understanding of the fast method of identifying potential mineral deposits, it took advantage of the situation.
+In partnership with Unearthed Solutions, they held an "Explorer Challenge" – a hackathon-style event that attracted data scientists, geologists, and innovators from different parts of the globe with the purpose of analyzing geological and geophysical data provided by OZ Minerals.

 During the challenge, participants used their expertise to analyze and interpret vast amounts of geological data.
 They applied various algorithms, machine learning techniques, and data visualization tools to identify patterns and anomalies that could indicate the presence of valuable minerals.
 The outcome was impressive – within a few months, the participants generated valuable insights that would have taken years using conventional methods.
 The analysis provided by the participants helped OZ Minerals narrow down potential exploration sites and prioritize areas with higher mineral potential.